 Day 3 - Sunday

 10:00 am - 12:30 pm Each participant makes one private pitch to an editor, again with an NYWW instructor present.
-The day wraps with a group conference with an NYWW instructor.
+The day wraps with a group conference with an NYWW instructor for a recap and suggestions on next steps.

 Your Homework Assignment

 Before arriving at the conference, your homework assignment is to prepare a draft of your pitch.
 The pitch is a tool to persuade editors--or possibly, future agents--that yours is a book they should publish or represent.
 It should begin with a working title and include a succinct summary of your topic, story, setting, characters—whatever best captures what is unique about your book.
 Include information about your background if it's relevant for your topic, as well as any other ways you will be able to attract readers.
 Be aware of comparable books (not necessarily bestsellers), since most editors will ask you about this.
-If you want ideas for preparing your pitch, it sometimes helps to look at the flap copy (what's on the inside of the paper covering a hardcover book) of other relevant books.
+If you want ideas for preparing your pitch, it sometimes helps to look at the flap copy of other relevant books.

 Your pitch will be made orally, so practice saying it out loud.
 You’ll be able to have notes or your computer with you when you meet the editors, so don’t worry about memorizing.
-Aim for two minutes, tops, which often corresponds to a two-page written pitch.
-There’s no need to send us your pitch in advance—just have it with you when you arrive.
+Aim for two minutes, tops, which often corresponds to a one to two-page written pitch.
+There’s no need to send us your pitch in advance—just have it with you.
 You won’t need copies of your manuscript or proposal at the conference.

 When You Arrive